Lung Cancer Screening

 Lung cancer is the leading cause of cancer death in the United States.
-Smoking cigarettes greatly increases your risk of developing lung cancer, with smoking contributing to 80% to 90% of lung cancer deaths, according to the Centers for Disease Control (CDC).
+Smoking cigarettes greatly increases your risk of developing lung cancer, contributing to 80% of lung cancer deaths, according to the Centers for Disease Control (CDC).

-- Have quit smoking in the last 15 years
+- You are currently a smoker or have quit in the last 15 years

 Low-Dose Lung CT Screening